EnnengYang/ennengyang.github.io/_pages/about.md

 <ul class="projects-box" id="projects-box">
 <li> 2025.05: Our one paper about knowledge editing is accepted to ACL (main) 2025.</li>
+<li> 2025.05: Our one paper about model merging is accepted to ICML 2025.</li>
 <li> 2025.04: Our one paper about explainable recommendations is accepted to TOIS 2025.</li>
 <li> 2025.04: Our two papers about sequential recommendations are accepted to SIGIR 2025.</li>
 <li> 2025.02: Our one paper about out-of-distribution recommendation is accepted to TOIS 2025.</li>